Why does my urine stink?

 I have noticed a bad urine smell lately whenever I go to the bathroom.
 It is so noticeable.
 I'm very conscious of it during the day.
 My husband said he noticed it just standing near me!
 I have never had anything like this before.
 What could be causing this?

-- Rare diseases, in which certain chemicals build up in the urine (e.g., ketonuria, maple sugar urine disease [an inherited metabolic disorder that's characterized by urine that smells similar to maple syrup], and phenylketonuria).
+- Maple sugar urine disease is an inherited metabolic disorder that's characterized by urine that smells similar to maple syrup.

 - Phenylketonuria is a rare disorder that causes phenylalanine to build-up in the body.

 It is noteworthy to mention that urine itself may not be the source of an unpleasant odor in a person's nether regions.
 Instead, for those with a vagina, the stench could potentially arise from vaginal infections, which may be difficult to self-detect.
 The common vaginal infection, trichomoniasis, can cause a strong, foul, fishy smell.
 Another vaginal infection, bacterial vaginosis (BV), can also cause an offensive odor.
 You can read more about these vaginal odors in Changes in vaginal scent.